-This feature first appeared in the Crystal Palace v Wolverhampton Wanderers matchday programme – 6th October 2018
+This interview first appeared in the Crystal Palace v Wolverhampton Wanderers matchday programme – 6th October 2018

 After lighting up the Black Country with two netbusters against West Bromwich Albion last week, Andros Townsend is back amongst the goals and is hungry for more.
-Here he talks to Jonathon Rogers about his quest to add to his tally, and truly become Palace’s Starman.
+Here he talks about his quest to add to his tally, and truly become Palace’s Starman.

 Despite having just added two more glorious goals to his ever-expending showreel, Andros Townsend is annoyed.
 “I never score scruffy goals!” he exclaims with a laugh.
 “I try and get into the box more, but the ball always seems to evade me!”